ambergnar/shinyFinal/README.md

    >i.
 TESTING IF SIGNIFICANT RELATIONSHIP BETWEEN YEARS AND CHOSEN CATEGORY.
 >Given the slope of the linear model found through the above testing involving the selected category and the years 1917 through 2020, a prediction regarding this category's behavior over time is made and displayed beneath the following tab:
    >ii.
 PREDICTION

+>Beneath the tab
+   >i.
+TESTING IF SIGNIFICANT RELATIONSHIP BETWEEN YEARS AND CHOSEN CATEGORY.
+>The user will encounter an interpreted conclusion based on the results found upon completion of significance testing using the chosen category as a predictor variable and the years 1917 through 2020 as regressor variables.
+>A statement will be displayed describing the conclusion made by the resulting p-value.

+>Beneath the tab
+   >ii.
+PREDICTION
+>he user will encounter an interpreted conclusion based on the slope found upon completion of fitting a linear model using the chosen category as a predictor variable and the years 1917 through 2020 as regressor variables.
+>A statement will be displayed offering a prediction of the chosen variables behavior over time.

 >The panel on the left-hand side of
 >**4.
 2-SIDED T-TEST**